Hugh got Numat’s Kura Rubber Matting installed in 2020 to help reduce the number of cows going lame and to improve cow comfort and welfare.

 Southland farmer Barry Pannett was having major problems with crook joints and cows skinning themselves on concrete slats in his three herd homes.

-Ascot Farms needed a horse walker mat that was thicker, stronger and more durable than what they’d previously had.
-Kura was the answer.
+Ascot Farms in Cambridge needed a horse walker mat that was thicker, stronger and more durable than what they’d previously had.
+Kura was the obvious choice.

 Deer hooves on concrete floors make for a noisy day at the office.
 For Te Awamutu velvet farmer, John Hunter, relief came in the form of Numat’s UniMat rubber matting.